tiwong/tiwong.github.io/_posts/2021-10-15-insurgent-sea-call.md

 <li>	Police and prison abolition as a means of transnational organising/abolition outside a Eurocentric frame </li></ol>

 *How strict are the deadlines?* They're not, so if you need additional time but want to be kept in consideration, again just write to me!
+But most importantly, get in touch so that I am aware that you are interested.